FLC-QU-hep/getting_high/README.md

 ```

 ### Step 4: Remove staggering effects
 Our simulation of ILD calorimeter is a realistic one.
 That's why we have irregularities in geometry.
 This causes staggering in `x` direction; we see artifacts (i.e empty lines due to binning).
-In order to mitigate this effect, we apply another processing so that we move empty lines to the edged and cut the image.
+In order to mitigate this effect, we apply a correction and thus remove artifacts.

 ```
-singularity run -H $PWD docker://engineren/pytorch:latest python corrections.py --input test_30x32.hdf5 --output test_corr.hdf5 --batchsize 100 --minibatch 10
+singularity run -H $PWD docker://engineren/pytorch:latest python corrections.py --input test_30x32.hdf5 --output showers-1k.hdf5 --batchsize 100 --minibatch 10
 ```

-choose batchsize and mini-batch size such a way that `total showers = batchsize  * minibatch` (In our case; 1000 = 100 * 10 )
+choose batchsize and mini-batch size such a way that `total showers = batchsize  * minibatch` (i.e 1000 = 100 * 10 )

+### Structure of HDF5 file

+Created file `showers-1k.hdf5` has the following structure:
+* Group named `30x30`
+     * `energy`               : Dataset {1000, 1}
+     * `layers`               : Dataset {1000, 30,30,30}

+As stated in our paper, we have trained our model on 950k showers, which is approximately 200 Gb.
+That is why we are able to put only a small fraction of our training data to [[`Zenado`](https://zenodo.org/record/3826103#.Xrz1RBZS-EI)]

+## Training